Skip to main content

 Options for ending your tenancy

-You need to give a 'notice to quit' if you cannot agree a tenancy end date with your landlord.
+You need to give a notice to quit if you cannot agree about the day you can leave.

 Keep paying your rent